MichaelPena7/cse15l-lab-reports/index.md

 **4. "-L"**

 "grep -rL [pattern]" is a command that will search through "./written_2" for files that DO NOT contain the pattern.
-Essentially, it inverses what -rl does, and gives an output containing files that do not have the pattern here are some examples:
+Essentially, it inverses what -l does, and gives an output containing files that do not have the pattern.
+Here are some examples:

 ![Image](grepex7.png)